Alcohol Addiction and Family: How Your Drinking Affects Your Loved Ones

 Families of alcoholics have their trust broken time and time again.
 It’s a vicious cycle of being told the addiction will get better, followed by broken promises.

 The alcoholic is not only hiding the awful truth from family members but from themselves.
 They believe their own lies on a subconscious level and choose to ignore or deflect the problems around them.
 Alcoholics tend to hide the amount they consume or the frequency of how often they are drinking.
+They want to drink less alcohol but no matter how hard they try they can’t cut back.

 Repeated denial and dishonesty from the alcoholic begins to slowly eat away at spouses and children, breaking down their trust.
 Family members can only take so much disappointment before becoming jaded.
 This, in turn, can cause resentment among the alcoholic and their loved ones.